sunghwansyoon/is477/README.md

 ## Reproducing
 1. Overall Correlation Analysis
+    * The analysis can be reproduced by running the `analyze_food_311.py` script located in the `scripts` directory.
+This script reads the cleaned dataset, computes the Pearson correlation coefficient between average 311 sanitary complaints and food inspection fail rates across ZIP codes, and generates a scatter plot visualizing the relationship.
+    * First, groupby ZIP code to calculate the average number of 311 sanitary complaints and the fail rate for food inspections.
+Then, use the `pearsonr` function from the `scipy.stats` module to compute the correlation coefficient and p-value.
+    * The plot was created using `matplotlib` library to visualize the relationship between average sanitary complaints and fail rates.
+    * The plot and result used in this findings is located in the `# RQ1 - sr_count and fail rate analysis` section of the `analyze_food_311.py` script.
+    * Specific output files include:
+        * `results/correlation_summary.csv`: Contains the correlation coefficient, p-value, and number of ZIP codes analyzed.
+        * `results/plots/fail_rate_vs_sr_count_scatter_labeled.png`: Scatter plot showing the relationship between average sanitary complaints and fail rates.

 2. Facility Type Sensitivity
+    * The analysis can be reproduced by running the `analyze_food_311.py` script located in the `scripts` directory.
+This script reads the cleaned dataset, computes the sensitivity of different facility types to 311 sanitary complaints, and generates a bar plot comparing fail rates across facility types.
+    * First, groupby facility type and ZIP code to calculate the average number of 311 sanitary complaints and the fail rate for food inspections.
+Then, compute the sensitivity by calculating the correlation of fail rates against average sanitary complaints for each facility type.
+    * The plot was created using `matplotlib` and `seaborn` libraries to visualize and compare the sensitivity of different facility types.
+    * The plot and result used in this findings can be found in the`RQ2 - facility type fail rate vs sr_count` section of the `analyze_food_311.py` script.
+    * Specific output files include:
+        * `results/facility_sr_sensitivity.csv`: Contains sensitivity metrics for each facility type.
+        * `results/plots/facility_type_fail_vs_sr_comparison.png`: Scatter plot comparing sensitivity between Average sanitary complaints and Fail rate across facility types using correlation.

 3. Sensitive ZIP Codes
+    * The analysis can be reproduced by running the `analyze_food_311.py` script located in the `scripts` directory.
+This script reads the cleaned dataset, identifies sensitive ZIP codes with significant increases in food inspection fail rates with increasing 311 sanitary complaints, and generates a scatter plot highlighting these ZIP codes.
+    * First, groupby ZIP code to calculate the average number of 311 sanitary complaints and the fail rate for food inspections.
+Then, identify sensitive ZIP codes based on a predefined sensitivity threshold.
+    * The plot was created using `matplotlib` library to visualize sensitive ZIP codes.
+    * The plot and result used in this findings is located in the `# RQ3 - Sensitive ZIP code analysis` section of the `analyze_food_311.py` script.
+    * Specific output files include:
+        * `results/sensitive_zip_summary.csv`: Contains sensitivity metrics for each ZIP code.
+        * `results/plots/sensitive_zips_highlighted.png`: Scatter plot highlighting sensitive ZIP codes.

 4. Top ZIP Codes by Average Sanitary Complaints
+    * The analysis can be reproduced by running the `analyze_food_311.py` script located in the `scripts` directory.
+This script reads the cleaned dataset, ranks ZIP codes by average 311 sanitary complaints count, and generates a bar plot of the top 15 ZIP codes.
+    * First, groupby ZIP code to calculate the average number of 311 sanitary complaints.
+Then, sort the ZIP codes by average complaints and select the top 15.
+    * The plot was created using `matplotlib` library to visualize the top ZIP codes.
+    * The plot and result used in this findings is located in the `RQ4 - Basic distribution and ranking (zip by sr_count)` section of the `analyze_food_311.py` script.
+    * Specific output files include:
+        * `results/zip_rank_by_sr_count.csv`: Contains average sanitary complaint counts for each ZIP code.
+        * `results/plots/zip_rank_by_sr_count_top15.png`: Bar plot of the top 15 ZIP codes by average sanitary complaints.

 5. Facility Type Fail Rates
+    * The analysis can be reproduced by running the `analyze_food_311.py` script located in the `scripts` directory.
+This script reads the cleaned dataset, calculates fail rates for different facility types, and generates a bar plot of the top 10 facility types by fail rate.
+    * First, groupby facility type to calculate the fail rate for food inspections.
+Then, sort the facility types by fail rate and select the top ones.
+We limtied to facility types with at least 50 inspections to ensure statistical significance.
+    * The plot was created using `matplotlib` library to visualize the fail rates of different facility types.
+    * The plot and result used in this findings can be found at `RQ5 - Sensitivity in facility type` section of the `analyze_food_311.py` script.
+    * Specific output files include:
+        * `results/facility_type_summary.csv`: Contains fail rates for each facility type.
+        * `results/plots/facility_fail_rate_top.png`: Bar plot of the top facility types by fail rate.

 ## References